I Wake Up Screaming: Background

-The movie was originally titled I Wake Up Screaming before its title was changed to Hot Spot and then back to I Wake Up Screaming, although it was released in some markets as Hot Spot.
-It was Mature's first film under his contract with 20th Century Fox.
+The movie was originally titled I Wake Up Screaming (the source novel's title) before its title was changed to Hot Spot and then back to I Wake Up Screaming, although it was released in some markets as Hot Spot.
+It was Mature's first film under his contract with 20th Century-Fox.
 Alice Faye was originally cast as Jill but was replaced by Betty Grable.

 I Wake Up Screaming was rumored to be the first Hollywood picture for French actor Jean Gabin, but he first had to learn English, which conflicted with the shooting schedule.

+Released one month before the attack on Pearl Harbor, the columnist character refers to a rumor of a Japanese spy with a Kodak camera.
 The film was remade in 1953 as Vicki.

 Reception

 Box office

 The film earned a profit of $574,100.

 Critical response

-Film critic Dennis Schwartz gave the film a favorable review, writing, "Veteran Fox studio director H. Bruce Humberstone (Charlie Chan at the Opera / Sun Valley Serenade), whose films ranged from Charlie Chan to Tarzan, puts forth his best effort in this thrilling film noir.
+Film critic Dennis Schwartz gave the film a favorable review, writing:Veteran Fox studio director H. Bruce Humberstone (Charlie Chan at the Opera / Sun Valley Serenade), whose films ranged from Charlie Chan to Tarzan, puts forth his best effort in this thrilling film noir.
 I Wake Up Screaming was remade in 1953 as Vicki.
 Dwight Taylor bases his screenplay on the book by pulp writer Steve Fisher.
-In a jarring move that works in an odd way, 'Somewhere Over the Rainbow' is the soundtrack that can be heard throughout.
+In a jarring move that works in an odd way, 'Somewhere Over the Rainbow' is [on] the soundtrack that can be heard throughout.
 This early film noir, shot in a naturalistic style, showed how dark photography can increase a brooding mood and make the film more tense ...
-The conclusion is filled with plot twists and surprise character revelations, as the marvelously sinister performance by Laird Cregar as the sicko detective dominates the screen."
+The conclusion is filled with plot twists and surprise character revelations, as the marvelously sinister performance by Laird Cregar as the sicko detective dominates the screen.